Dobatymo/data-algos/data-structures-and-algorithms.md

 - comparison-based sorting algorithm
 - cache-oblivious algorithm

+## Naive Method for SimRank by Jeh and Widom
+- paper: 'SimRank: a measure of structural-context similarity (2002)'
+- calculate: 'SimRank'

 ## Wagner–Fischer algorithm
 - https://en.wikipedia.org/wiki/Wagner%E2%80%93Fischer_algorithm
 - uses method: 'dynamic programming'
+- calculates: 'Levenshtein distance'
-- calculate Levenshtein distance in O(n*m) complexity where n and m are the respective string lenths
+- O(n*m) complexity where n and m are the respective string lenths
 - optimal time complexity for problem proven to be O(n^2), so this algorithm is pretty much optimal
 - space complexity of O(n*m) could be reduced to O(n+m)